-- All paediatric (from 3 years to below the age of 18 years) patients receiving at least 1 somatrogon prescription/dispensing or at least 1 prescription/dispensing of daily somatropin during the study accrual period. - 12 months (depending on feasibility that will be assessed before the end of data collection, this may be reduced to 6 months) of continuous medical history available prior to the index date (defined as start of somatrogon or once daily somatropin within the study period) to allow for adequate capture of baseline characteristics.
+• All paediatric (from 3 years to below the age of 18 years) patients receiving at least 1 somatrogon prescription/dispensing or at least 1 prescription/dispensing of daily somatropin during the study accrual period.

 ^{}for hospitalized outcomes only.

 ^{}medication error accuracy contingent on UK shared care between primary care physicians and secondary care providers.